VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 None of those skills are taught in school, and all of them will serve him well in any future career.
 I was a reluctant participant at the start of Brendan's business venture, but now I'm eager to see what he decides to do next.
 I've seen him mature in this process and learned a lot of lessons that I could never have taught him any other way.
 It was well worth my time!

-Update 2016: Since his first venture in business, Brendan has been selectively buying Lego Sets at local sales and at garage sales.
-He estimates he has an inventory of over $2000 dollars, even though he has only spent about $300 on buying the sets.
-Since he is now over 18, he can run his store on his own to help him pay for college.
+Update 2016: Since his first venture in business, Brendan has been selectively buying Lego sets at local sales and garage sales.
+He estimates he has an inventory of over $2,000, even though he has only spent about $300 on buying the sets.
+Since he is now over 18, he can run his own store to help pay for college.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.